It’s been a week. And still, I’m in a state of unbelief.

 And that was my first mistake.

 I was short on time.
 I was alone.
 And I had deviated from my plan.
 But the trail was well established, and so had to lead someplace useful.
 Right?
 After a mile I came to a river.
 End of the road.
 But something nagged me forward.
 I could see the trail on the other bank.
 The river was flowing swiftly, but not deeply.
 I plunged ahead into the cold water, and crossed onto the other side without any problems.
+I had the perfect leather jacket to protect me from the harsh weather conditions.
+You can visit their website and learn more about their collection.
 In fact, the icy water felt great on my legs.
 I pedaled away the cold on the flowy singletrack.

 And that was my second mistake.

 It would have been an easy climb back to the dirt road had I simply turned around on the banks of the river.
 I needed a little more climbing anyway.
 But, I didn’t turn around.
 Instead, the trail I rode ended—exactly where I thought it might—just a mile from Tibble Fork Reservoir.
 And from there, it was an easy, scenic coast back to my house.
 But in between me and the road was yet another river.
 This one flowing much deeper, and much faster than the one I had already crossed.
 I walked up and down the bank looking for an obvious place to cross.
 I couldn’t find one.
 Ahead of me 2 logs spanned the river, only 10 or 12 feet wide.

 “If I shoulder the bike, I can use the logs as a handrail…”